sociomantic-tsunami/sociomantic/Code/D/assert-vs-enforce.md

 4. Contracts (`in`, `out`, `invariant`) should only use `assert`, not `verify`, `enforce`, etc. This is because contracts are not compiled in release builds, so placing release-build checks such as `verify` inside contracts is useless.

+5. Error checks in unittests should be performed using the helper functions in `ocean.core.Test` (e.g. `test`, `testThrown`), which throw exceptions of type `TestException`.

 General Error Checking Principles
 ---------------------------------